Digital Modeling for Out-of-This-World Environments

 Things Get Heated

 Webb is truly one of a kind.
 It will uncover galaxies that have been hidden from our view and seek to answer fundamental questions about the origins of the universe.
-To meet this gargantuan challenge, it will be the largest, most powerful and most complex space telescope ever built and launched into space.
+To meet this gargantuan challenge, it is the largest, most powerful and most complex space telescope ever built and launched into space.

 It simply is not possible to test it in space.
 However, engineers needed to find out what will happen during the launch so that they can prevent any scenario that could go wrong.
 One of the biggest challenges to the structure is the high vibration during launch.